aziyya/Hackathon-2-Group-33/README.md

 ## DESCRIPTION ##
 "Lost Echoes" is an immersive text-based adventure game that takes players on a captivating journey of self-discovery and survival.
 Set within the mysterious confines of an enigmatic cave, the game introduces a protagonist who awakens with no memory of their past or how they ended up there.

-As the protagonist, players choose their class from three distinct options: warrior, mage, or thief.
-Each class offers unique abilities and backgrounds, adding depth to the character's story.
-With their chosen class, players embark on a quest to unravel the truth behind their imprisonment in the cave and find a way back home.
+With the determination, players embark on a quest to unravel the truth behind their imprisonment in the cave and find a way back home.

 The game unfolds across four engrossing chapters, each unveiling new layers of the protagonist's identity and purpose.
 Starting with their awakening in darkness, players navigate the treacherous cave, solving puzzles, avoiding traps, and facing unexpected challenges.
 Along the way, they discover clues, encounter remnants of previous inhabitants, and gather fragments of memories that shed light on their past.